+'We both noticed that when Plainfield

+set up its wall they left a space open on

+the end and we thought I might be able

+to curve the ball around them and into

+the goal between [Dagenais] and the

+shot and it just kept on curving and

+"I ended up getting too much on the

-Amy St. Onge will, of course, be for First Selectman with incumbent Republican First Selectwoman Amy St. Onge seeking reelection and her fellow board member and longtime Democratic candidate Ken Beausoleil looking to retake the First Selectman seat he previously held.
-St. Onge, who is in her Please Read ELECTION, page A5 Killingly girls' soccer gets over hump, defeats rival Plainfield BY KEN POWERS KILLINGLY - Often in high school girls' soccer seasons, a team that seems to have an uneven beginning finds its stride in midseason and goes on a run that leads to the postseason where, as everyone knows, anything can happen.
-Killingly High looks like it may very Killingly High looks like it may very well be on one of those runs.
+BY KEN POWERS SPORTS CORRESPONDENT

+KILLINGLY - Often in high school girls' soccer seasons, a team that seems to have an uneven beginning finds its stride in midseason and goes on a run that leads to the postseason where, as everyone knows, anything can happen.

+Killingly High looks like it may very well be on one of those runs.

 Killingly entered its home game against Stonington High on Tuesday, Oct.
 12, having won three consecutive games and four of its last five to improve to improve to 7-4.
 Killingly's three-game win streak started with a 6-0 win over Fitch on Tuesday, Oct.
 5, a victory that was followed by a 2-0 win over rival Plainfield High on Thursday, Oct.
 7, and a 2-0 victory over Stonington on Saturday, Oct.
 9. The highpoint of the winning streak was the win over Plainfield; Killingly hadn't defeated the Panthers, who entered the season with a 6-3 record, in six years.
 After a scoreless first half Killingly found the back of the net twice in a four-minute span of the second half.
 Senior Emma Carpenter staked Killingly to a 1-0 lead in the 12th minute of the second half, scoring her third goal of the season on a direct kick from 25 yards out.
 Carpenter bent the ball around the wall of players Plainfield set up about 10 yards from the goal, the ball curving away from Panthers' goalie Olivia Dagenais and into the left side of the net.
 The goal appeared to be the result of a perfectly placed shot by Carpenter.
-Unfortunately, her plan was not to send the shot so wide to the left.
+Unfortunately, her plan was not to send

-"Before I took the shot I looked over at coach [Jim Lackner] so he could tell me where to place it," Carpenter said.
-"We both noticed that when Plainfield set up its wall they left a space open on the end and we thought I might be able to curve the ball around them and into the goal between [Dagenais] and the near post.
-"I ended up getting too much on the shot and it just kept on curving and ended up going in the net by the far post," Carpenter continued.
+Photo Ken Powers Killingly players, from left, Aryn Nisbet, Emma Carpenter and Jada Neri, along with coach Jim Lackner, show off their "Think Pink for Breast Cancer Awareness" T-shirts after beating Plainfield High for the first time in six years. ended up going in the net by the far post," Carpenter continued.
 "So the shot didn't go the way I planned, but hey, a goal's a goal and we really need one at that point.
 What I do know is the shot felt great when it left my foot and even better when it went in."
-Less than four minutes later, with 25 minutes, 28 seconds remaining in regulation, junior Jada Neri scored her first goal of the season, off assists from Please Read SOCCER, page A6
+Less than four minutes later, with 25 minutes, 28 seconds remaining in regulation, junior Jada Neri scored her first goal of the season, off assists from Please Read SOCCER, page A6 WEB PRESSPERSON & PRESS HELPERS NEEDED IMMEDIATELY Stonebridge Press, located in the Worcester County area of Massachusetts is looking for a full-time Web Pressman and Press Helpers to work in our Southbridge printing facility.
+Four years of web press experience is preferred but not necessary.
+These positions are year-round, Monday-Friday printing publications for our group of local community newspapers.
+Stonebridge Press offers competitive wages, paid vacation and holiday time, and company sponsored retirement plan.

-Photo Ken Power Killingly players, from left, Aryn Nisbet, Emma Carpenter and Jada Neri, along with coach Jim Lackner, show off their "Think Pink for Breast Cancer Awareness" T-shirts after beating Plainfield High for the first time in six years.

-WEB PRESSPERSON & PRESS HELPERS NEEDED IMMEDIATELY

-Stonebridge Press, located in the

-Worcester County area of

-Massachusetts is looking for a full-time

-Web Pressman and Press Helpers to

-work in our Southbridge printing

-facility.
-Four years of web press

-experience is preferred but not necessary.

-These positions are year-round, MondayFriday printing publications

-for our group of local

-community newspapers.

-Stonebridge Press offers competitive

-wages, paid vacation and holiday time,

-and company sponsored retirement plan.

 Please email resume and phone number to Jimmy DiNicola at: jim@stonebridgepress.news or call (508) 909-4051 The South Killingly Congregational Church